chyves/chyves/README.md

 For the 'show-me' types, watch terminal play back of most features on [chyves.org](http://chyves.org/) under the [demo section](http://chyves.org/#demo).

-See the following documents for their respective purpose:
+See the following documents for more information:
 - [BUG-REPORTS.md](BUG-REPORTS.md) - How to report issues and get them resolved.
 - [CHANGELOG.md](CHANGELOG.md) - See a summarized list of changes to this project.
 - [CREDITS.md](CREDITS.md) - See who has contributed to this project.
 - [DEVELOPMENT.md](DEVELOPMENT.md) - Coding practices for chyves.
 - [LICENSE](LICENSE) - BSD 2-Clause License notice.
-- [Makefile](Makefile) - Used to install chyves from GitHub clone.
+- [Makefile](Makefile) - Used to install chyves from GitHub source.
 - [MAN PAGE](http://htmlpreview.github.com/?https://raw.githubusercontent.com/chyves/chyves/master/man/chyves.8.html) - man page in html format.
 - [README.md](README.md) - This document.
 - [TODO.md](TODO.md) - Project goals.